Leaving a gift FAQs

-Can I talk to someone who can answer my queries about Will making and leaving a legacy to the National Trust?
+Can I talk to someone about making a will and leaving a gift to the National Trust?

-Members of our Legacies Team are always happy to help you with any queries you may have.
-If you would like to talk to someone you can call us on 01793 817686 or 01793 817505 during office hours or email email@example.com.
+Of course.
+We are always happy to help you with any queries you may have.
+If you would like to talk to someone in confidence, you can call us on 01793 817699 during office hours or email the Gifts in Wills team.

-Alternatively, you can write to us at the National Trust, Heelis, Kemble Drive, Swindon, SN2 2NA.
-Please address your correspondence to the Legacies Team.
-If you prefer us to reply by telephone, please remember to include a daytime number where we can contact you.
+Alternatively, write to: Gifts in Wills team, National Trust, Heelis, Kemble Drive, Swindon, SN2 2NA.
+If you’d like us to reply by telephone, please include a daytime number where we can contact you.

-We suggest that you use a qualified solicitor to include a legacy in a new Will or to amend an existing Will.
-You can find a local solicitor using the Law Society’s website.
+We recommend using a qualified solicitor to make a new will or to amend an existing will.
+You can find a solicitor in your local area using the Law Society’s website.
 You’ll also find this downloadable Gifts in Wills Guide useful.
 It includes further options and step-by-step advice with some basic information about will making.

-What is the difference is between a pecuniary and a residuary legacy?
+What is the difference is between a pecuniary and a residuary gift?

-- A residuary legacy is when you decide to leave the remainder of your estate or a percentage of it once family and friends have been taken care of.
-Many people choose this latter option.
-This has the benefit that proportionally it will not devalue over time.
+- With a residuary gift, you can decide to leave the remainder of your estate or a percentage of it once family and friends have been taken care of.
+Many people choose this type of gift that has the added benefit of not devaluing over time.

-Can I avoid inheritance tax with a legacy to the Trust?
+Can I avoid inheritance tax with a gift in my will to the Trust?

 How can I find out more information?

-We also run an annual programme of Legacy Events for supporters who want to find out more at first hand.
-Please let us know if you are interested.
+We also run an annual programme of Gifts for the Future events for supporters who want to find out more at first hand.
+Please contact us as above if you are interested.
 Our 2015 events take places in:

-Can I choose what my legacy is spent on?
+Can I choose what the gift in my will is spent on?

 Yes you can.
-Whilst we welcome legacies that can be used for general funds so we can meet our most urgent needs, we are also very happy to accept gifts for a particular use.
-That means you can choose precisely where and what your money is spent on, a favourite property perhaps, or an area of special significance to you such as the coastline, countryside or gardens.
+While we welcome legacies that can be used for general purposes so we can meet our most urgent needs, we're also very happy to accept gifts for a particular use.
+That means you can choose where and what your money is spent on, a favourite property perhaps, or an area of special significance to you such as the coastline, countryside or gardens.

-Can you advise on appropriate wording to put into my Will to include a legacy to the National Trust?
+Can you advise what wording to use to include a gift to the National Trust in my will?

-We strongly advise that you use a qualified solicitor to amend an existing Will or to include a legacy in a new Will.
-We have produced some suggested wording, which you can download from this site and take to your solicitor.
+We recommend you use a qualified solicitor to amend an existing will or to include a gift in a new will.
+We've produced some suggested wording in your will to download and take to your solicitor.

 Can I leave National Trust membership to my grandchildren?

-Please note however, that the gift of life membership is not deemed by the Inland Revenue to be excluded from liability for inheritance tax.
+Please note that the gift of life membership is not excluded from liability for inheritance tax by the Inland Revenue.

-Can I leave an item of furniture or possession to the Trust?
+Can I leave a specific object to the National Trust?

 Can I make the National Trust one of my executors?

-Yes you can, particularly if the Trust is the sole or main beneficiary of your Will.
+Yes you can, particularly if the Trust is the sole or main beneficiary of your will.
 But do consider appointing your solicitor or bank as the other executor.
-They will charge a fee, but will provide a professional service local to you, which the Trust can oversee.
+They'll charge a fee, but will provide a professional service local to you, which the Trust can oversee.
 Please contact us for further information.

-How does the Trust record and acknowledge legacy gifts?
+How does the Trust record and acknowledge gifts in wills?

-We are always extremely grateful to receive legacy gifts.
-Unless there has been a request made for anonymity, all legacy gifts of over £1,000 are also recorded and acknowledged in our Annual Report and Accounts.
+We're always extremely grateful to receive gifts in wills.
+You can ask for your gift to be kept anonymous, otherwise all legacies of over £1,000 are recorded and acknowledged in our Annual Report and Accounts.

-Can I leave my legacy to my local National Trust Supporter Group?
+Can I leave my gift to my local National Trust Supporter Group?

-Supporters sometimes wish to leave a legacy to their local National Trust Supporter Group.
-However, because these groups are not charities in their own right, this is not tax-efficient for the legator's estate and may also incur a Corporation Tax Liability for the National Trust Group.
+Some people want to remember their local National Trust Supporter Group in their will.
+However, because these groups are not charities in their own right, this isn't tax-efficient for the legator's estate and may also incur a corporation tax liability for the National Trust Group.

-In such circumstances you might prefer to leave a legacy to the National Trust as a tax-free gift and stipulate that the group determines how the money should be spent.
+In such circumstances you might prefer to leave the National Trust a tax-free gift and stipulate that the group determines how the money should be spent.

-Can I find out what the National Trust spends legacy income on?
+Can I find out what the National Trust spends gifts in wills income on?

-On this site you can read about how legacies make a difference and some of the special ways legacies have helped.
+Yes, you can read about how gifts in wills have helped us.
 You can also read our Annual Report and statement of accounts.

 I am an executor, where do I send the legacy payment?

-All correspondence should be sent to the Legacies Team at head office at the National Trust, Heelis, Kemble Drive, Swindon SN2 2NA, who will reply to the accompanying correspondence and sort out allocation of funds.
+All correspondence should be sent to: Legacy Administration team, National Trust, Heelis, Kemble Drive, Swindon, SN2 2NA who will reply to the accompanying correspondence and sort out allocation of funds.
 Cheques should be made payable to the National Trust.

-Our registered charity number is 205846 and address is the National Trust, Heelis, Kemble Drive, Swindon SN2 2NA.
+Our registered charity number is 205846 and our address is: National Trust, Heelis, Kemble Drive, Swindon, SN2 2NA.

 Who can I contact to find out whether a specific wish by my client can be carried out?

-Members of our Legacies Team are always happy to help you with any queries you may have.
-If you would like to talk to someone you can call us on 01793 817686 or 01793 817505 or email email@example.com.
+Our Gifts in Wills team are always happy to help you with any queries you have.
+If you'd like to talk to someone you can call us on 01793 817699 or send us an email.